| Kynex is pleased to

 section) will intelligently distribute this trade’s stock shares to

-equalize your deltas (as closely as possible) across each account.
+equalize your deltas (as closely as possible) across each account. • Pre-Set Allocation breaks down your current trade and

 allocates it to different accounts based upon your pre-set targets.
 If you have set up your target as 30%